ccbt87/CS6831/README.md

 # Transfer Learning
 * Follow the tutorial on [The Keras Blog](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) to build a Convolutional Neural Network classifier.
-* Correct errors in the tutorial.
+* Fix errors in the tutorial.
-* Use different dataset

 ## Environment
 * Python 3.5.3